openglbook/openglbook.com/_includes/chapter-2-content.md

 triangle has to redefine this vertex.
 This is the same for the color array, which also contains duplicate values since there is one color for each vertex.

-Adding more triangles this way doesn’t take much modification, but causes unnecessary duplication of data when the triangles are consecutive in nature as ours are.
+Adding more triangles this way doesn't take much modification, but causes unnecessary duplication of data when the triangles are consecutive in nature as ours are.